Quasi-isometry invariants of weakly special square complexes: The cases of RAAGs and graph 2-braid groups

-\begin{theorem} Let $\Gamma$ be a special cactus.
-Then $RI(D_2(\Gamma))$ can be considered as the developable complex of groups decomposition of $SPB_2(\Gamma)$. \end{theorem} \begin{proof} Since $\Gamma$ is a special cactus, every standard product subcomplex of $D_2(\Gamma)$ is the product of planar graphs.
+\begin{theorem} Let $\Gamma$ be a simplest cactus.
+Then $RI(D_2(\Gamma))$ can be considered as the developable complex of groups decomposition of $SPB_2(\Gamma)$. \end{theorem} \begin{proof} Since $\Gamma$ is a simplest cactus, every standard product subcomplex of $D_2(\Gamma)$ is the product of planar graphs.
 By Proposition \ref{Cactus1}, moreover, $|RI(D_2(\Gamma))|$ is homotopy equivalent to $\mathcal{R}^d(D_2(\Gamma))$.
 By Proposition \ref{CpxofGps}, therefore, the theorem holds. \end{proof}